Events Kay has been involved with…

 Teresa Duddy Chong and Kay Cai at Inchmeal Cafe

 This was an intimate evening of song with pianist Kay Cai and operatic soprano Teresa Duddy Chong.
 We performed popular pieces from musicals and opera, together with rarely heard Latin folk songs and Samuel Barber's vocal concerto Knoxville: Summer of 1915.
-This was a sold out event, with a receptive and warm audience of young and old alike.
+A sold out event, we had a receptive and warm audience of young and old alike.
 The fairy lit room was buzzing with atmosphere, not to mention the delicious smells of Ann’s coffees and scrumptious treats.
 Thanks for having us, we will be back again!